 6) Ashwani Ponnappa

-Gutta’s partner in crime Ponnappa boats of one of the fastest smashes in the badminton circuit.
+Gutta’s partner in crime Ponnappa boasts of one of the fastest smashes in the badminton circuit.
 While Ponnappa should get credit for this feat, her racket too has a key role in the same.
 Ponnappa uses Victor racket- Jetspeed S 10 which is exceptionally easy to swing.

 By combining two cutting-edge technologies, PYROFIL and Nano Fortify, with a smaller racket frame and slimmer shaft, the JS-10 delivers a lightweight and crisp racket handling experience.
 The balanced and medium stiff frame, in conjunction with the slim shaft, makes this racket exceptionally fast, while the PYROFIL and Nano Fortify enables the more effective transfer of power for a more attacking game.